NumSoftware/Amaru.jl/docs/src/tutorial/tutorial.md

 This example shows a mechanical analysis in a steel beam.
 The left end was clamped, thus all displacements at `x==0` are set to zero.
 Also, a vertical traction is applied at the right end.
-The `solve!` function performs the calculations of a `Domain` instance subjected to a set of boundary conditions.
+The `solve!` function performs the calculations of a `Model` instance subjected to a set of boundary conditions.
 The function also updates the state variables at the elements' integration points.